-‘Young And The Restless’ Spoilers: JT Rages At Victoria – Dangerous Symptoms Hint At Deeper Problem
+‘Young And The Restless’ Spoilers: JT Rages At Victoria — Dangerous Symptoms Hint At Deeper Problem

 The Young and the Restless spoilers tease that JT Hellstrom (Thad Luckinbill) is suffering from a serious medical condition, but is it addiction or an illness?
 Nikki Newman (Melody Thomas Scott) noticed JT popping pills, and some spoilers hint he’s got an opioid addiction.
 But given JT’s temper tantrums, it could also be an illness that’s causing these troubling symptoms.
 Lately, Victoria Newman (Amelia Heinle) sees JT spiraling between wanting to marry her to slamming around angrily, and that’s not a good sign.
-New YR spoilers reveal JT’s issues wreck their Valentine’s Day and could seal his fate.
+New YR spoilers reveal that JT’s issues wreck their Valentine’s Day and could seal his fate.

 JT’s Fury Spoils A Romantic Night